 Fourthly, if the “conviction is set aside in an appeal or review or otherwise, the bond executed shall be void”.

 The objective of the provision is preventive in nature and not punitive.
-The section is designed “to enable the Magistrate to take measures with a view to prevent the commission of offences involving a breach of peace or disturbance of public tranquillity”.
+The section is designed “to enable the Magistrate to take measures with a view to preventing the commission of offences involving breach of peace or disturbance of public tranquillity”.
 In Rajendra Singh Pathania v.
-State, the court observed that the object of the provisions is “to invoke it in the emergent situation when prompt action is necessitated to deal with threatening apprehension of breach of peace”.
+State, the court observed that the object of the provisions is “to invoke it in an emergent situation when prompt action is necessitated to deal with threatening apprehension of breach of peace”.

 The courts have been “very vigilant in dealing with the action of the execution in relation to these provisions”.
 This was made categorical by the judgment of the Madhya Pradesh High Court in Medha Patkar v. the State of M.P., wherein the “court awarded compensation to the accused as the government sent them to prison for failure of furnishing bond in a case where no evidence had been brought on record to prove that there was an anticipation of breach of peace”.